 Good issue tracking software allows you to document your workflows and procedures.
 You can easily make modifications if things change, but ultimately, you’re secure knowing your users do things the same way - every time.
-Issuetrak task groups, submission templates, and recurring issues let you set you kick off detailed branching workflows or have them automatically kick off at set time frames.
+Issuetrak task groups, submission templates, and scheduled issues let you set up detailed branching workflows or have them automatically kick off at set time frames.
 Each task offers reporting on who completed it, when it was completed, and what the response was.

 Missing Pieces or Overkill

 In looking for a software, not only do your short-term needs need to be met, but keep in mind your long-term goals.
 If the software is missing critical requirements, move on to the next one.
 Don’t get forced into software that is missing features.
 On the flip side, be careful not to buy too much.
 Some companies will try to pressure you into modules or functionality you don’t need, or that don’t apply to you.